Damage to Baghdad during the Iraq War: Al-Askari Mosque

 The Al-Askari Mosque was bombed twice, over two years.

 On February 22, 2006, at 6:55 a.m. local time (0355 UTC) explosions occurred at the mosque, effectively destroying its golden dome and severely damaging the mosque.
-Several men belonging to Iraqi Sunni insurgent groups affiliated with Al-Qaida, one wearing a military uniform, had earlier entered the mosque, tied up the guards there and set explosives, resulting in the blast.
+Several men belonging to Sunni insurgent groups affiliated with Al-Qaida, one wearing a military uniform, had earlier entered the mosque, tied up the guards there and set explosives, resulting in the blast.
 Two bombs were set off by five to seven men dressed as personnel of the Iraqi Special forces who entered the shrine during the morning.

 At around 8 a.m. on 13 June 2007, operatives belonging to al-Qaeda destroyed the two remaining 36 m-high golden minarets flanking the dome's ruins.
 No fatalities were reported.
 Iraqi police have reported hearing "two nearly simultaneous explosions coming from inside the mosque compound at around 8 a.m."
 A report from state run Iraqiya Television stated that "local officials said that two mortar rounds were fired at the two minarets."

 As of April 2009, the golden dome and the minarets have been restored and the shrine reopened to visitors.